MicrosoftDocs/learn/learn-pr/azure/test-bicep-code-using-azure-pipelines/includes/6-preview-approve-deployment.md

 > [!NOTE]
 > Agent pools and service connections can also have checks configured on them.
 You can also use a special step called a manual approval task.
 However, in this module, we'll focus on environments and the checks associated with them.

 After your pipeline begins and reaches a stage that requires an approval check, the pipeline execution pauses.
 All of the users who have been designated as approvers are sent a message in Azure DevOps and by email.
-They can inspect the pipeline result, including the changes that the what-if operation detects.
+They can inspect the pipeline logs, such as the changes that the what-if operation detects.
 Based on the information they see, they then approve or decline the change.
 If they approve the change, the pipeline resumes.
 If they decline, or if they don't respond within a configurable timeout period, the stage fails.

 :::image type="content" source="../media/6-stages-approval-check.png" alt-text="Diagram showing a pipeline that includes Lint, Validate, Preview, and Deploy stages, with an approval check before the Deploy stage." border="false":::

 > [!WARNING]
 > The environments feature in Azure Pipelines provides you with the ability to link your deployments to an environment, and then the deployment inherits the approvals and checks defined by the environment owner.
 However, there's nothing to require that new pipelines use environments.
 It's important that you and your organization establish good practices to review your pipeline definitions, such as by configuring your repository to require pull request reviews on any changes to your *main* branch by using branch protection policies.
 You'll learn more about this in a future module.
 >
 > You can also add approvals and checks to service connections.
 This ensures that approval is obtained before a deployment can use a service principal's credentials.
-However, this would also affect your pipeline's ability to run preflight validation and the what-if operation, since they require a service connection too.
+However, this would also affect your pipeline's ability to run preflight validation and the what-if operation, because they require a service connection too.